jaywilz/react-bootstrap-range-slider/README.md

 # React Bootstrap Range Slider

-A range slider with tooltips for React Bootstrap v1.0.0+ / Bootstrap 4 that extends the native HTML `<input type="range">` element.
+A range slider with tooltips for React Bootstrap v1.0.0+ / Bootstrap 4 that extends the HTML `<input type="range">` element.

 Check out the [Examples Page](https://jaywilz.github.io/react-bootstrap-range-slider/) for live demos of all main slider features.